Grenfell Tower fire: United Kingdom

 In the days after the fire, UK local authorities undertook reviews of fire safety in their residential tower blocks.
 Building regulations also came under review in the light of the fire due to concerns with the rules and their enforcement.
 A parliamentary search briefing from August 2017 provided an overview of the legal framework under which fire risks in tower blocks were managed in England.

 On 30 August 2017, the Department for Communities and Local Government (DCLG) published the terms of reference for the Independent Review of Building Regulations and Fire Safety.
 This independent review was led by Dame Judith Hackitt, who is a senior engineer and civil servant with experience as the Chair of the Health and Safety Executive.
 The review reported to both DCLG head, James Brokenshire (Sajid Javid at the time the report was commissioned) and Home Secretary, Sajid Javid (Amber Rudd at the time the report was commissioned).
 The two main aims of the review are firstly to develop improved building regulations for the future, with a focus on residential high-rise blocks, and secondly to provide reassurance to residents that their homes are safe.

 The DCLG commissioned tests on how various cladding systems fared in a fire.
 Seven combinations were tested, and six deemed dangerous.
 It reported in August 2017 that there were 228 buildings in the United Kingdom cladded using these methods.
 There are no existing buildings in the UK using the one combination deemed safe, but it could be used to reclad all the buildings that are currently using the other combinations.
 These findings will be used to help revise the Building Regulations.

 On 18 December 2017, Hackitt published her initial report.
 She described the entire building regulatory system as "not fit for purpose" and made interim recommendations for significant change.
 The final report was published on 17 May 2018, outlining a number of key failings and recommendations.
-The report did not recommend a ban on the use of combustible cladding on high rise buildings and Hackitt did say that she would support the government if it was to attempt to legislate a ban.
+The report did not recommend a ban on the use of combustible cladding on high rise buildings and Hackitt did say that she would support the government if it were to attempt to legislate a ban.
 Recommendations will be reconsidered after the conclusion of the public inquiry.
 The government is consulting on a possible ban on combustible materials.
 It is unclear if this applies only to cladding or to insulation as well.